ag-informatics/streamflow/README.md

 ## Register at NASA Earthdata
 We will work with raster files, specifically a digital elevation model (DEM).
 The images will be obtained through Alaska Satelite Facility ASF, it contains imagery from various sensors.
 In our case we want the data from the Alos Palsar sensor.

-In order to download data, you must create a Nasa Earthdata Account here: [Nasa Earthddata Registration](https://urs.earthdata.nasa.gov/users/new?client_id=BO_n7nTIlMljdvU6kRRB3g&redirect_uri=https%3A%2F%2Fauth.asf.alaska.edu%2Flogin&response_type=code&state=https%3A%2F%2Fsearch.asf.alaska.edu)
+In order to download data, you must create a Nasa Earthdata Account here: [Nasa Earthdata Registration](https://urs.earthdata.nasa.gov/users/new?client_id=BO_n7nTIlMljdvU6kRRB3g&redirect_uri=https%3A%2F%2Fauth.asf.alaska.edu%2Flogin&response_type=code&state=https%3A%2F%2Fsearch.asf.alaska.edu)